 T&OE 4090 Special Problems in Technology and Occupational Education (1-3) Meets student needs for additional research and/or laboratory experience in the development of technical knowledge and skills in the areas of technology and occupational education.
 May be repeated for a maximum of 6 semester hours.
-Prerequisites: written contract/proposal with objectives and written department consent.
+Prerequisites: Written contract/proposal with objectives and written department consent.

-T&OE 5110 Development of the Industrial Education Program (3) Objectives and changes in philosophy and their significance; interpretation of technology education, vocational, industrial, and technical education in the modern school.
-T&OE 5130 Research Methods in Applied Sciences and Technology (3) Research methodology with emphasis on research design, data interpretation and techniques of developing research proposals, and report writing.
+T&OE 5110 Development of the Industrial Education Program (3)

+Objectives and changes in philosophy and their significance; interpretation of technology education, vocational, industrial, and technical education in the modern school.